Memorable Movie Meals for Thanksgiving

 One scene in Thomas Bezucha’s Western noir Let Him Go, which the cast and crew drolly termed “the pork chop summit,” highlights just how carnivorous a simple meal can be.
 After George Blackledge (Kevin Costner) and his wife Margaret (Diane Lane) drive to the Badlands of Dakota to rescue their grandson from a local clan, the family invites them to dinner.
 When the gang’s mom tells them, “I hope you like pork chops,” the Blackledges start to realize, as RogerEbert.com writes, “Pork chops are the weapon of choice for Blanche Weboy (Lesley Manville), the steely matriarch.”
 To get a taste of what was on the table in that scene, you can cook up Focus Foodie's rosemary pork chops paired with garlic mashed potatoes.

-Watch Let Him Go now!
+Watch Let Him Go on Apple TV or Amazon now!

 Bedtime clip from Let Him Go